zk4/Serialization/README.md

 #A lite serialization solution
-there are several lib out there support serialization,like protobuffer, boost:serialization , too heavy for me.  so I wrote this lite version.
+there are several lib out there support serialization,like protobuffer,flatbuffers,capnproto.
+Need schema file for generating source files, which is cool between peers. but that` too heavy for me. so I wrote this lite version.only support c++.
+If your server & client both written in c++.
+I think it`a a good choice. simple as it is , hack whatever u want.

 #support
 * vector